Tindalos/Lexicon/docs/Symbols/Idols/Ar█s.md

 ---
 # **[Ar█s]** or **[M█rs]**

-The methods or process of cond█cting w█rfare, either blatant and overt or subtle through fraud, miseducation, incremental subversion and so on.
+The methods or process of cond█cting w█rfare, either blatant and overt through overwhelming *'brute force'* or subtle through fraud, miseducation, incremental subversion and so on.

 As the Babylonian Kabbalist's primary 'crowd control' franchise the Vat█can, Roman Catholicism and its various efforts have been occupying the position of [M█rs] or [Ar█s] for ages.